-☑ Compose a statement to post on the homepage of our disseration cooperative website.
+Compose a statement to post on the homepage of our disseration cooperative website.
 The statement should communicate the title and purpose of the cooperative and invite others to join the movement.

-Construct a strong digital presence on social media, including Twitter, Facebook, and
+Construct a strong digital presence on social media, including Twitter, Facebook, and LinkedIn.
+Create conference papers, journal articles, and book chapters that share our story as a others to join the movement.

-LinkedIn. ☐ Create conference papers, journal articles, and book chapters that share our story as a couple who collaborated on a composition dissertation. ☐ Contact our research participants and other colleagues who communicated an interest in working with us to present and publish our work in mutliple academic environments. ☑ Compose a statement to post on the homepage of our disseration cooperative website.
+Contact our research participants and other colleagues who communicated an interest in working with us to present and publish our work in mutliple academic environments. $\overline{\checkmark}$ Compose a statement to post on the homepage of our disseration cooperative website.

-The statement should communicate the title and purpose of the cooperative and invite others to join the movement.
+The statement should communicate the title and purpose of the cooperative and invite